EngFlow/auth/README.md

     ```

 1. Save this credential as a secret, accessible in the non-interactive environment.
 For example, if you're using GitHub Actions, you can save this as a GitHub secret, then grant access in workflows that need it.
+1. Non-interactive environments typically don't have an encrypted keyring.
+When this is the case, you can store the secret as an unencrypted file and create an env variable pointing to the file location, e.g., `ENGFLOW_CRED_FILE`
 1. At the beginning of a job, retrieve the secret and import it on stdin using the command below.
-The `-store=file` flag may be necessary to store the credential as an unencrypted file instead of your encrypted keyring.
-Non-interactive environments typically don't have an encrypted keyring.
+The `-store=file` flag is necessary if you store the credential as an unencrypted file instead of your encrypted keyring.

     ```bash
-    engflow_auth import -store=file <<<"${ENGFLOW_CRED}"
+    engflow_auth import -store=file <<<$(cat $ENGFLOW_CRED_FILE)
     ```

 1. At the end of a job, remove the credential using the command below.